zacharym-collins/aged-inventory/README.md

 3. Set up environment variables (see [Environment Variables](#environment-variables))

 ## Environment Variables
-The proect require the following environment variables, sotred in a .env file in the root directory (not tracked by Git for security).
+The project requires the following environment variables, stored in a .env file in the root directory (not tracked by Git for security).
 Create a `.env` file as follows:
 ```
 # .env
 DOWNLOAD_TABLEAU="False" # "True" will enable main.py to attempt GUI browser automation, not reccemonded